BBarisKilic/Arduino-Night-Lamp-Project/README.md

 # Arduino-Night-Lamp-Project
-It is an example arduino night lamp project for ArduBlu.
+It is an example Arduino night lamp project for ArduBlu.